 Those involved in ITC investigations or other proceedings under Title VII of the 1930 Tariff Act (AD and CV injury), safeguard-related provisions such as section 202 of the 1974 Trade Act, section 337 of the 1930 Tariff Act (IPR), and NAFTA article 1904.13 may enter into APOs that permit them, under strict conditions, to obtain access to the business proprietary information (Title VII) or confidential business information (all others) of other parties.

-The two types of breaches most frequently investigated involve the APO’s prohibition on the dissemination of BPI or CBI to unauthorized persons and the APO’s requirement that the materials received under the APO be returned or destroyed and that a certificate be filed within a specified period indicating which action was taken.
-Other breaches have included the failure to properly bracket BPI/CBI in proprietary documents filed with the ITC, the failure to immediately report known violations of an APO, and the failure to adequately supervise non-lawyers in the handling of BPI/CBI.
+The two types of breaches most frequently investigated involve the APO’s prohibition on the dissemination or exposure of BPI or CBI to unauthorized persons and the requirement that the materials received under the APO be returned or destroyed and that a certificate be filed within a specified period indicating which action was taken.
+Other breaches have included the failure to properly bracket BPI/CBI in proprietary documents filed with the ITC, the failure to immediately report known or suspected violations of an APO, and the failure to adequately supervise non-lawyers in the handling of BPI/CBI.

 In AD/CV injury proceedings, any breach of an APO may subject an applicant to various sanctions, including the following.